manoushpajouh/LLMs-Python-Jupyter/README.md

 To view the notebook itself, see the links attached at the top of the individual files to be redirected to the respective notebook.

 One of these LLMs is a number recognition model for images that contain the digits 1-9.
-The other is an NER model.
+The other is an NER model to confirm whether or not the model can recognize a 'named entity'.
+Information on the datasets used to train these models and the Transformers from the HuggingFace libraries is located the documentation for the individual models.

 # Built With